4ian/GDevelop/newIDE/README.md

 ### Theming

-It's possible to create new themes for the UI.
-See [this file](https://github.com/4ian/GDevelop/blob/master/newIDE/app/src/UI/Theme/index.js) to declare a new theme.
-You can take a look at the [default theme](https://github.com/4ian/GDevelop/blob/master/newIDE/app/src/UI/Theme/DefaultTheme/index.js), including the [styling of the Events Sheets](https://github.com/4ian/GDevelop/blob/master/newIDE/app/src/UI/Theme/DefaultTheme/EventsSheet.css).
+It's pretty easy to create new themes.
+Check the [README about themes](./README-themes.md)

 ### Development of the game engine or extensions.